brodyd795/go-tutorial/README.md

 if err := rows.Scan(&alb.ID, &alb.Title, &alb.Artist, &alb.Price); err != nil {
 ```
 - Overall pleased with how easy the db connection and querying worked!

+### RESTful API

+#### Summary
+- Once again pleased with how familiar this is with respect to setting up similar code in JS!
+Nothing too crazy.
+- Setting up the handlers was pretty familiar (Express in JS)
+- Gin's `BindJSON` was a bit unexpected.
+I guess this is how we assign the payload to the variable?
+- Interesting how the keyword `append` works.
+Different from JS, but intuitive enough.
+- Easy access to request's params.
+- Awesome how Gin provides the `IndentedJSON` method in addition to the plain `JSON` method.
+Wonder if Express/Hapi have this?
+- I like how the server outputted the handlers and associated functions on started.
+One weird thing was that it said there were `3 handlers` for each of the handlers (same no matter how many handlers there were).
+Wonder why this is?
+Otherwise the server output was decent enough.